CodyBerenson/PGMA-Modernized/README.md

 # Announcements

+06/03/2020:  Coming soon!
+Each Agent is being updated to offer optional language translation!
+Perhaps you'd prefer not have the movie/scene summary in its native French?
+Or, perhaps you'd prefer to get all movie/scene summaries translated to your native German, Korean, or Chinese?
+You'll soon have these options, Agent by Agent.

-06/06/2020:  The new AEBN Agent is available!
+06/01/2020:  The new AEBN Agent is available!
 It utilizes the modernized view of AEBN, and offers more metadata functionality (e.g., Exact release dates).
 For now, we will support both the new AEBN agent and the legacy AEBNii agent.
 However, it is our intent to retire the legacy AEBNii agent.
 You won't be required to stop using AEBNii, it will just be removed from the repository and likely no longer supported (e.g., if AEBN makes an update to their site which breaks AEBNii).

 06/06/2020:  The GEVI Agent now allows you to use either the Studio or Distributor name (sometimes they are different) in the **(Studio)** portion of the (Studio) - Title (YYYY).ext naming convention.